A gift in your will

 A legacy gift is one of the most meaningful ways you can give.
 Leaving a gift to St Antony’s in your will gives you the opportunity to make a lasting impact and help to provide vital funding for the College.

-The Development Office is currently working on a legacy brochure that will include pledge forms.
-If you would like to receive a brochure in due course, please contact the Development Office.
+The Development Office has a legacy brochure available that includes pledge forms.
+If you would like to receive a brochure, please contact the Development Office.